 Polar orbiting satellites, 800 – 1000 km above the Earth’s surface, are the most useful for Norway, because their orbits are closer together at the poles and therefore provide more coverage than they do at the equator.

-The Norwegian Space Centre’s application programme has supported users, research communities and businesses in testing the potential of Earth observation from satellites.
+The Norwegian Space Agency’s application programme has supported users, research communities and businesses in testing the potential of Earth observation from satellites.
 Priority is given to the development of applications having public benefit.